Destiny 2: Beyond Light: Season of the Lost

-Release
+Development and release

 Unveiled on June 9, 2020, Beyond Light was originally scheduled for release on September 22, 2020; however, due to issues with development related to the COVID-19 pandemic, its launch was delayed to November 10.
 In addition to beginning Year 4 of Destiny 2s life cycle, Bungie described this release as the start of a new era for the franchise, as Beyond Light began a narrative where players "explore the true nature of Light and Dark"—Beyond Light was followed up by The Witch Queen, which itself was delayed to early 2022, Lightfall in early 2023, and then the final expansion of Destinys first saga, The Final Shape, in mid-2024; Lightfall was originally to conclude the first saga but Bungie felt they needed one further expansion to wrap up the first saga and originally intended The Final Shape for early 2024 but it too got delayed.
 The expansion is available as paid downloadable content (DLC) and there was also a physical collector's edition and a digital deluxe edition, both of which, among other things, included the season passes for all four seasons of Year 4.
 Seasonal content for Year 4 also changed.
 During Year 3, seasonal content was only accessible during the season it was active.
 While season passes were still available à la carte as they were during Year 3, the content of previous seasons in Year 4 could be experienced all year, regardless of when a player began playing, much like the seasons during Year 2 of Forsakens Annual Pass, though the player had to still purchase each season's seasonal pass to access the content.
 Some seasonal triumphs, however, could only be completed during their respective season.
 Bungie also stated that the narrative across each season would be more interconnected instead of being cut into individual seasonal arcs.
 The expansion's first seasonal content, Season of the Hunt, began on November 10 alongside Beyond Lights release and concluded on February 9, 2021.
 Season of the Chosen then began and concluded on May 11.
 Season of the Splicer ran from then through August 24, 2021.
 Season of the Lost then began and ran until February 22, 2022, when The Witch Queen released, thus being the longest season in Destiny 2 thus far, lasting six months.

 While most seasonal content was removed from the game with the release of The Witch Queen, the Battlegrounds activity from Season of the Chosen was converted alongside the existing strikes into a new Vanguard Operations playlist with the new expansion.

 With the release of The Final Shape expansion on June 4, 2024, the Beyond Light campaign was made free to play for all players, including access to the Stasis subclass.
 The rest of the expansion's content, such as the raid and exotic arsenal, were repackaged as the Beyond Light Pack.